1. Home

 How is European soccer structured with leagues and cup competitions?

 The structure of European football is complex.
 Although governing body UEFA oversees continental competitions, individual nations are able to operate their domestic leagues and cups in a manner best suited to the country.
-This has created a range of differing leagues, as well as qualification processes for the UEFA Champions League and Europa League.
+This has created a range of differing leagues, as well as qualification processes for the UEFA Champions League, Europa League and Conference League.

 Imagine if all 50 US states, plus territories like Guam and Puerto Rico, had their own governing bodies deciding how their soccer leagues – consisting of numerous levels – should operate.
 That is European football.